rangle/ngCourse2/handout/architect/10_ways_to_misuse_angular.md

 The not-so-good news is that lazy loaded modules create their own branch in the DI tree, which can have some unexpected effects:

-- Lazy loaded module providers (services) are available until the module has been loaded.
+- Lazy loaded module providers (services) are not available until the module has been loaded.

 - These providers are not available globally, but instead are scoped to the lazy loaded module.